 There’s no place like home, as the old adage goes.
-And it seems like us Brits are taking that mantra well and truly to heart.
-A study found that 93% of Britons headed off on at least one holiday within the UK last year, equating to a whopping £13 billion in money spent holidaying without having to leave the country.
+And it seems like us Brits are going to have to take that mantra well and truly to heart this summer.
+It’s not like we don’t have form; a study found that 93% of Britons headed off on at least one holiday within the UK last year, equating to a whopping £13 billion in money spent holidaying without having to leave the country.

 A huge part of this lucrative market is camping, with our fair isle boasting some of the best beauty spots around.
 Alfresco, in nature, under the stars and at home…..what could be better?
-At last, something for us to be proud of.
+So, whilst we’re not suggesting a trip to Durham to dance to ABBA in your mum’s garden, once it’s deemed safe and responsible, we’re looking forward to exploring home turf a little more.
 With this in mind, we’ve teamed up with Motorparks, who sell used cars, to give you these; our 4 IDEAL U.K camping sites for your summer staycation.

 CAOLASNACON, KINLOCHLEVEN, ARGYLL

 Sitting on the edge of Loch Leven, Caolasnacon combines breath-taking views with idyllic, lush scenery.
 And this back to basics, at one with nature vibe, is what this is all about, right?
 The campsite offers visitors the chance to pitch their tents right by the water, meaning you won’t run out of activities to keep yourself entertained and exhilarated, with water sports including wind-surfing a particular favourite of the thrill seekers.
 Or, if you prefer to keep dry, the climbing and hiking trails nearby give unrestricted access to the local wildlife.
 Loch Leven is home to otters in abundance and if you’re lucky, you might even catch a glimpse of a golden eagle.
 Majestic.